Saatva/hiring-test/webpage-test/README.md

 1. Use a css preprocessor of you liking sass or less
 2. Add animation where you see fit
 3. Use font icons for social sharing images
-4. Add some unit tests for you ajax requestes
+4. Add some unit tests for your ajax requestes

 #### Submission